aarjavjain29/News-Wiki/README.md

         </table>

 # Contributing
-Contributions are welcome and encouraged!
-If you find a bug, have a suggestion for improvement, or want to add a feature, feel free to submit a pull request or open an issue.
+If anyone wants to contribute feel free to submit a pull request or open an issue.